cysouw/diathesis/text/c06_adverbials.md

 d.
 Ich sehe das Gemälde.
 Ich sehe mich satt an dem Gemälde.
 :::

-The adverbial construction discussed in this chapter include two clearly different kind of adverbials, namely depictive secondary predicates [@Next a] and resultative secondary predicates [@Next b].
+The adverbial construction discussed in this chapter include two clearly different kind of adverbials, namely depictive secondary predicates [@next a] and resultative secondary predicates [@next b].
 The syntactic structures and the valency alternations in which they appear turn out to be rather different, possibly warranting two different chapters.
 However, the current combination of these superficially very similar constructions allows me to sharpen the distinction and investigate similarities and differences between the two.

 :::ex
 a.
 Ich habe meine Hose schnell gekauft.